 EXEMPTIONS

-The City Assessor's office processes applications for various exemptions.
+The Assessor's office processes applications for various exemptions.
 Listed below are descriptions of

 available exemptions and credits.